kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-bulk-importing.md

 description: Bulk importing data into a Kiji table.
 ---

-In cases where we have a significant amount of existing data that we'd like to load into a Kiji table, it hardly makes sense to do it a row at a time.
-We will show you how to use MapReduce to import large amounts of data into Kiji, efficiently.
+In cases where there is a significant amount of existing data to load into a Kiji table, it hardly makes sense to do it a row at a time.
+We will show you how to use MapReduce to efficiently import such large amounts of data into Kiji.

 ### Custom Bulk Importers

-One of the ways to bulk import your data is to extend `KijiBulkImporter` and use its produce() method to insert rows into the Kiji table.
+One of the ways to bulk import your data is to extend `KijiBulkImporter` and override its `produce()` method to insert rows in a distributed manner into the Kiji table.
 In the example below, we use this method to populate the song metadata.

 Input files contain JSON data representing song metadata, with one song per line.
-Below is an example of a JSON record in our input.
+Below is the whitespace-augmented example of a single row in our input file `song-metadata.json`.

 {% highlight js %}
 {